brannonh/value-sculptor/README.md

 #### options

-The `options` argument is a `SculptOptions` object (or array of `SculpOption` objects) that may contain the following key-value pairs.
+The `options` argument is a `SculptOptions` object (or array of `SculptOptions` objects) that may contain the following key-value pairs.
 If `options` is an array, a separate value will be generated for each object in the array.

 | Key             | Type            | GeneratorType | Required            | Default | Description                                                                                                         |
 | ---             | ---             | ---           | :--:                | ---     | ---                                                                                                                 |